Oil / Black Gold / Texas T

-Some analysts now believe that a peak in world oil production is now at hand.
+Some analysts now believe that a peak in world oil production was at hand.
 Eminent oil geologist Kenneth Deffeyes, for instance, predicted in 2001 that global oil production would peak sometime between 2004 and 2008.
 Pessimists argue that new exploration and production technologies won't help.
-While long-term solutions exist in the form of conservation and alternative energy sources, pessimists fear that they may not be enacted in time to evade short-term catastrophe.
+While long-term solutions exist in the form of conservation and alternative energy sources, pessimists feared that they may not be enacted in time to evade short-term catastrophe.

 The EIA Annual Energy Outlook 2003 predicted business as usual through 2025, with possible peak production in 2037.
 The European Community in 2001 foresaw no problem through 2025.
 The CIA in 2002 anticipated a peak in 2025, though this was not widely reported.
 Although Hubbert's Peak did exibit logistic curve [bell curve] in the US, there is no geophysical or physical reason for production to follow a symetrical logistic curve in declining production.
 The Annual Energy Outlook 2007, released by the US Energy Information Administration in February 2007, predicted slight declines in total oil production by 2030, contingent on price scenarios and the introduction of non-conventional oil sources.